 That said, as the insurrection at the Capitol last month showed, neither police nor lawmakers are themselves safe from vigilante violence.
 Considered “oath breakers” by the mob for not helping overturn the election, these members of law enforcement and Congress were no longer viewed as instruments of law and order, but violators of it.
 That mental shift helps to explain why people bearing “Blue Lives Matter” flags overwhelmed and injured Capitol Police, in violence that left one police officer dead.

-, gun radicalism has extended almost exclusively to White Americans.
+Of course, not everyone can engage in armed vigilantism and escape unscathed, left to skip bail or ransack the Capitol.
+As staff writer David A. Graham noted in The Atlantic in 2016, gun radicalism has extended almost exclusively to White Americans.
 When Black Americans take up arms, it quickly becomes clear that they are what he called “the Second Amendment’s second-class citizens”: arrested, charged, and even killed for the sort of gun ownership that White Americans consider a sacred right.
 Thus while Black vigilantism does exist, it is far riskier to engage in and far less likely to receive the sanction of law than its White counterpart.

 Rittenhouse has, of course, been charged, and the facts of his case are still being investigated.
 But there are many on the right who see his prosecution as a disruption of a tacit understanding that White vigilantes have been sanctioned to police, and even injure or kill, anti-racist activists who they see as disruptive.
 And no wonder they think so: they have more than 100 years of history showing that, most of the time, that’s exactly what “law and order” means.